 Learning to write essays meant being handed a topic you didn't like, being given an impossible deadline, being forced to write, edit and revise multiple times, and getting irrational comments from the teacher who clearly hated you.

 It also meant using the building blocks of every successful document: the “5 Ws” and their cousin “H” — Who, What, Where, When, Why, and How.

-This sounds a lot like writing proposals, doesn't it?
+This sounds a lot like writing federal proposals, doesn't it?

 But rearranging the order in which we think of the building blocks can be the difference between writing a proposal that is merely compliant and complete, and writing one that is also competitive, compelling, and customer-focused.

 One of the first things to consider is that no one — especially the evaluators — want to spend a lot of time plowing through a dense, weighty proposal, any more than you want to spend time writing one.
 So you need to get their attention right away, and then keep it.

 Consider this metaphor: when sorting through your mail, first you put it into two piles, for Keep and Toss.
 Doing that, your thoughts probably run along the lines of, “What is this?” and “Why should I care?”
 If you don’t get a good answer right away, you probably toss the item.
 But if you find those answers and you’re still interested, you might think, “How can I get it?”
 Last, you might wonder, “Who are these guys, anyway?”
 Pieces that keep your attention this long have a good chance of getting serious consideration.